mayhemer/logan/README.md

 All previously performed search results will update according the new seek position.
 Any new search will look for objects and their property values at the current seek position.

 To seek back to the tail of the log, click the red &#x2b73; icon.

+*Note: lines in the results view that are past the seek point are marked with a red bar in the front.*

 # Rules definition reference